 My specialist experience working with young people with SEN to develop trusting and meaningful relationships;

-As an alternative provision tutor, I have worked closely with children who have a range of special educational needs, including autism, ADHD, anxiety, PDA, and SEMH (Social, Emotional and Mental Health) needs.
-Through this work, I have developed the ability to build trusting and meaningful relationships by taking the time to get to know my student and then adapting my approach to their unique needs and learning style.
-I prioritise creating a safe, supportive environment where children feel understood and valued, enabling them to engage confidently in their learning.
-Additionally, in my private tutoring sessions, I work with a variety of children, some of whom have dyslexia.
-This experience has further strengthened my ability to adapt my teaching, along with the resources and tools I use, to make learning more accessible and enjoyable for each student.
+As an alternative provision tutor, I have had the privilege of working with children with a wide range of special educational needs, including autism, ADHD, anxiety, PDA, and SEMH (Social, Emotional and Mental Health) needs.
+This role has taught me the importance of building genuine, trusting relationships by taking the time to understand each student as an individual.
+I adapt my approach to suit their unique needs and learning styles, ensuring that every child feels supported and valued.
+Creating a safe, nurturing environment is always at the heart of my practice, helping students to engage with confidence and curiosity.
+Through this work, I have further developed my ability to tailor my teaching methods, resources, and tools to make learning both accessible and enjoyable for every learner.

 My experience teaching primary Maths and English;